 - requiring anyone who is unwell to stay home and seek medical advice

-- cancellation of non-essential visits between City West Water sites and to project sites
+- attending only essential visits between Greater Western Water sites and project sites

 - enhanced cleaning and disinfection processes, and more frequent cleaning of common areas

 Water and sewer projects, and repair works